Looklist/looklist.github.io/images/README.md

 Additionally, you may (optionally) specify the width and/or height of the image in your request.
 If no height or width is specified, the original image will be returned.

-The aspect ratio of the image is always maintained.
+**The aspect ratio of the image is always maintained**.
 If you specify both width and height, it will return whichever results in a larger overall image.

 **Note**: There is no guarantee that the image returned will be exactly the width and/or height specified.